Every writer dreams of hearing the words I love your book.

 Her interview with Krystal Gavis provides more details.

 Britt has cultivated her love of books as a reader, bookseller, and an agent.
 She’s worked with Taryn Fagerness Literary and Wales Literary.
-She now calls Martin Literary her home.
+She now has her own agency.

 Books Britt Adores: